Purchase Order Reconciliation Process

 POs that have multiple lines can be vouchered without using all lines of the PO.
 For example, a 5 line PO is used in a voucher.
 PO Lines 1-4 are vouchered against and Lines 1-4 are finalized.
 Line 5 has never been used in a voucher.
 When PO lines 1-4 were finalized, Line 5 was not affected. myUFL does not close Line 5 or release encumbrance since there is not indication the line is not wanted.
 So, it remains open with encumbrance.
 To request the “line 5” be closed and the PO be completed, you may close the PO in myUF Marketplace using this guide.
 Remember closed POs budget check overnight in myUFL to release encumbrances.

-During the year-end process, do I need to finalize a voucher if my PO has already been completed by PO reconciliation?
+During the year-end process, do I need to finalize a voucher if my PO has already been closed by PO reconciliation?